bertreb/pimatic-smartmeter-stats/README.md

 pimatic-smartmeter-stats
 ===================

 Creating statistics from smartmeter values.
-This plugin reads any smartmeter value that changes over time.
-The values are showing the change of the value over the last hour, day, week or month.
+This plugin reads any smartmeter value that increases over time.
+The generated values are showing the increase of the value over the last hour, day, week or month.

 Installation
 ------------
-To enable the smartmeter plugin add this to the plugins section via the GUI or add it in the config.json file.
+To enable the smartmeter-stats plugin add this to the plugins section via the GUI or add it in the config.json file.

 ```
 ...